-“A living mulch is a cover crop interplanted or undersown with a main crop, and intended to serve the functions of a mulch, such as weed suppression and regulation of soil temperature.
-Living mulches grow for a long time with the main crops, whereas cover crops are incorporated into the soil.”
+“In agriculture, a living mulch is a cover crop interplanted or undersown with a main crop, and intended to serve the purposes of a mulch, such as weed suppression and regulation of soil temperature.
+Living mulches grow for a long time with the main crops, whereas cover crops are incorporated into the soil or killed with herbicides.”
 Definition from Wikipedia.

 6 Reasons Why I Chose Clover as a Living Mulch:

 So essentially, what I’m doing is allowing the clover to grow on the edges of my raised beds initially.
 If it travels its way into the beds, that’s OK with me.
 Here’s why:

 - Less Weeding: It will prevent most weeds and grasses from forming on the walls of the raised bed

 - Retains Moisture: Just like normal mulches, the clover will retain moisture in the soil by absorbing all of the sun before it hits the soil